MarkBind/markbind-action/README.md

 # markbind-action
 A GitHub Action that builds and deploys your MarkBind site.

+- See [markbind-reusable-workflows](.github/workflows/README.md) for more details on a list of utilities that can be used to improve your CI/CD with a MarkBind site.

 ## Option Summary

 Option                  | Required |        Default | Remarks